algofoogle/raybox/README.md

 1. Hit X to turn on examine mode.
 2. As soon as a frame completes that included the speaker being turned on, go into PAUSE.
 3. You can either just resume with <kbd>Space</kbd>, or step through each subsequent examine trigger with S.

+**Override Vectors mode** while active will allow the simulator to decide directly what the playerX/Y, facingX/Y, and vplaneX/Y vectors are, i.e. for each refresh it calculates values for these and writes them directly to the design, hence becoming responsible for both motion and rotation.
+This allows for potentially more sophisticated control instead of just relying on whatever motion control and animation the design itself can do. **NOTE:** While this mode is active, the function of the arrow keys changes from what is documented below; they instead become rotation controls.

 **Signal controls**: Key state directly drives a signal of the device being simulated: